Restructuring Graph for Higher Homophily via Adaptive Spectral Clustering: Background

 \paragraph{Spectral filtering.} Let $\gG=(V,E,\mA, \mX)$ be an undirected graph with $N$ nodes, where $V$, $E$, and $\mA \in \{0, 1\}^{N\times N}$ are the node set, edge set, and adjacency matrix of $\gG$, respectively, and $\mX \in \mathbb{R}^{N\times F}$ is the node feature matrix.
 The normalized Laplacian matrix of $\gG$ is defined as $\mL = \mI - \mD^{-1/2}\mA\mD^{-1/2}$, where $\mI$ is the identity matrix with $N$ diagonal entries and $\mD \in {\mathbb R}^{N\times N}$ is the diagonal degree matrix of $\gG$.
 In spectral graph theory, the eigenvalues $\Lambda = \text{diag}(\lambda_1,...,\lambda_N)$ and eigenvectors $\mU$ of $\mL = \mU\Lambda \mU^H$ are known as the graph's spectrum and spectral basis, respectively, where $\mU^H$ is the Hermitian transpose of $\mU$.
 The graph Fourier transform takes the form of $\hat{\mX} = \mU^H\mX$ and its inverse is $\mX = \mU\hat{\mX}$.

 It is known that the Laplacian spectrum and spectral basis carry important information on the connectivity of a graph~\citep{DBLP:journals/spm/ShumanNFOV13}.
-Intuitively, lower frequencies correspond to global and smooth information on the graph, while higher frequencies correspond to local information, discontinuities and possible noise~\citep{DBLP:journals/spm/ShumanNFOV13}.
+Lower frequencies correspond to global and smooth information on a graph, while higher frequencies correspond to local information, discontinuities and possible noise~\citep{DBLP:journals/spm/ShumanNFOV13}.
 One can apply a spectral filter and use graph Fourier transform to manipulate signals on a graph in various ways, such as smoothing and denoising~\citep{DBLP:conf/globalsip/SchaubS18}, abnormally detection~\citep{5967745} and clustering~\citep{8462239}.
-Spectral convolution on graphs is defined as the multiplication of a signal $\vx$ with a filter $g(\Lambda)$ in the Fourier domain, i.e.
+Spectral convolution on graphs is defined as the multiplication of a signal $\vx$ with a filter $g(\Lambda)$ in the Fourier domain, i.e.,

 \paragraph{Spectral Clustering (SC) as low-pass filtering.} SC is a well-known method for clustering nodes in the spectral domain.
-A simplified SC algorithm is described in Appendix \ref{appendix:sc}.
-Spectral clustering can be interpreted as low-pass filtering on a one-hot node signal $\delta_i \in \mathbb{R}^N$, where the $i$-th element of $\delta_i$ is $1$, i.e. $\delta_i(i) =1$, and $0$ elsewhere, for each node $i$.
+A simplified SC algorithm is described in the Appendix.
+Classical SC can be interpreted as low-pass filtering on a one-hot node signal $\delta_i \in \mathbb{R}^N$, where the $i$-th element of $\delta_i$ is $1$, i.e. $\delta_i(i) =1$, and $0$ elsewhere, for each node $i$.
 Filtering $\delta_i$ in the graph Fourier domain can be expressed as

 where $g_{\lambda_L}$ is the low-pass filter that filter out components whose frequencies are greater than $\lambda_L$ as